junecastillote/Get-MXReport/README.md

+This project has been discontinued.

-For the complete documentation, please go to https://www.lazyexchangeadmin.com/2018/08/GetMXReport.html
+For the new version, go to [PsMxRecordReport](https://github.com/junecastillote/PsMxRecordReport).